-The President and Vice-Chancellor may delegate to the Deputy Vice-Chancellor or other officer any function normally discharged by himself/ herself.
-Where there has been no express delegation of functions either in the absence of the President and Vice-Chancellor, or during a vacancy in the office of the President and Vice-Chancellor, the functions of the President and Vice-Chancellor shall be performed by the Deputy Vice-Chancellor.
+The President and Vice-Chancellor may delegate to the Provost and Deputy Vice-Chancellor or other officer any function normally discharged by himself/ herself.
+Where there has been no express delegation of functions either in the absence of the President and Vice-Chancellor, or during a vacancy in the office of the President and Vice-Chancellor, the functions of the President and Vice-Chancellor, the functions of the President and Vice-Chancellor.

-APPOINTMENT OF DEPUTY VICE-CHANCELLOR AND PRO VICE-CHANCELLORS
+APPOINTMENT OF PROVOST AND DEPUTY VICE-CHANCELLOR AND PRO VICE-CHANCELLORS

-1. Appointment of a Deputy Vice-Chancellor
+1. Appointment of a Provost and Deputy Vice-Chancellor

-- 1.1 The Council shall appoint a Deputy Vice-Chancellor on the nomination of the Vice-Chancellor, after consultation with the Senate.
-The Vice-Chancellor may decide to undertake a process involving external advertisement and recruitment. - 1.2 The appointment of a Deputy Vice-Chancellor shall be for a three year period and may be renewed.
+- 1.1 The Council shall appoint a Provost and Deputy Vice-Chancellor on the nomination of the Vice-Chancellor, after consultation with the Senate.
+The Vice-Chancellor may decide to undertake a process involving external advertisement and recruitment. - 1.2 The appointment of a Provost and Deputy Vice-Chancellor shall normally be for a four-year year period and may be renewed normally for one further term of up to four years.
 The appointment shall be subject to automatic review on the appointment of a new Vice-Chancellor.